sdepold/feedrapp/README.md

 ## Supported query paramaters:

 - q: Mandatory.
 The encoded URL of the feed.
+- callback: Optional.
+Wraps the answer in a function call, which makes it compatible to JSONP calls.
 - num: Optional.
 Number of entries to load.

 ## Response format